-LO 1 Explore the Integrated Approach by investigating the common aspects of the full conflict cycle (shared conflict analyses and conflict sensitivity; mediation support; SSR, DDR. conflict Know- prevention, EU responses to crises and stabilisation; transitional justice. ledge LO 2 Describe the process and mechanisms used in the EEAS Crisis Response Mechanism.
-LO 3 Discuss other EU crisis response mechanisms (Council and Commission) mes LO 4 Discuss the theory of change and its application to EU external action context. utec LO 5 Analyse a conflict situation by addressing the nature of the crisis and its actors, identify ng o Skills possible scenarios to the crisis and formulate potential EU response options within the framework Learning outcomes of existing global and regional strategies Ĺ LO 6 Share the key principles guiding the EU Integrated Approach to external conflict and crises, by understanding the security-development nexus and acknowledging the humanitarian- Responsibility development one in fragile environments. and Autonomy LO 7 Promote a conflict sensitive approach to fragile countries, human rights, gender and Women Peace and Security Agenda
+LO 1 Explore the Integrated Approach by investigating the common aspects of the full conflict cycle (shared conflict analyses and prevention, conflict sensitivity, mediation support, EU Know- responses to crises, gender sensitivity, stabilisation, etc.). ledge LO 2 Describe the process and mechanisms used in the EEAS Crisis Response Mechanism. mes LO 3 Discuss other EU crisis response mechanisms (Council and Commission) LO 4 Discuss the theory of change and its application to EU external action context. ntco LO 5 Analyse a conflict situation by addressing the nature of the crisis, actors in the crisis and their ng o Skills interests, identify possible scenarios to the crisis and formulate potential EU response options Learning outcomes within the framework of existing global and regional strategies LO 6 Share the key principles guiding the EU Integrated Approach to external conflict and crises, by understanding the security-development nexus and acknowledging the humanitarian- Responsibility development one in fragile environments. and Autonomy LO 7 Promote a conflict sensitive approach to fragile countries, human rights, gender and Women Peace and Security Agenda ı